cycube-io/nest-oidc/README.md

 export class AppModule {}
 ```

-This will add the JWT validation strategy, and will verify any incoming JWT's
+This will add the JWT validation guard, and will verify any incoming JWT's
 against the OIDC authorities public keys.

 Finally, you should decorate your endpoints with the provided guards.

 ## Guards

-This package exports two basic guards:
+This package exports a basic guard:

 - `JwtAuthGuard` - for use in REST contexts.
-- `JwtAuthGuardGraphQL` - for use in GQL contexts.

 #### REST Guard